Pukhta2704/React_F-G_Imtiyaz_Pukhta/README.md

 In the application I have included the source code of the validator in the src file so you guys can have a look.

-Apart from that I haven't used any thrid party css libraries for this application and it is coded in pure css.<br/>
+Apart from that I haven't used any thrid party css libraries for this application and it is coded in pure css.

+For routing, I have used lazy loading feature of react and webpack.
+I have defined all the routes in a seperate file, called router.js

+which exports and array of objects with keys: route, id, and component.

 Images:
 ![image](https://raw.githubusercontent.com/Pukhta2704/React_F-G_Imtiyaz_Pukhta/master/screenshot1.png)